mikeatholm2022/yahoo/README.md

 # yahoo
-MFC application for downloading historical market data from yahoo
+Python application for downloading historical market data from yahoo